guildai/_guild-legacy/docs/src/features.md

 Guild provides an integrated HTTP server that you can use to test your trained models before deploying them to TensorFlow serving.

+{% next /tutorials/using-guild-to-serve-models/ %}More on Guild serve{% endnext %}

 {% endmarkdown %}
       </div>